ToddG/energy-analytics/harbour/readme.md

 The consumer of this event will filter by `pubsub` and then by the message topic which, in this case, is `work_server_config`.

 See any of the server implementations for details.

+## Questions

+* how do we perform a db migration/upgrade/schema change w/ mnesia?